-Corn Islands (officially Las Islas del Maíz) are two islands located in the Caribbean Sea, approx 70 km (43 ml) east off mainland Nicaragua (North America).
+Nicaragua's Corn Islands (officially Las Islas del Maíz) are two islands located in the Caribbean Sea, approx 70 km (43 ml) to the east of mainland Nicaragua (North America).

 Throughout most of the 20th century Corn Islands' economy was largely based on coconut production.
 During 1960s-1970s, commercial fishing (shrimp and lobster) became the major industry.
 The growth in tourism throughout the whole Western Caribbean region has affected the islands.

-Tourism, particularly on Corn Islands, has grown considerably, with the many surrounding coral reefs making the islands a popular travel destination for snorkeling and scuba diving.
+Tourism has grown considerably, with the many surrounding coral reefs making Corn Islands a popular travel destination for snorkelling and scuba diving.
 The islands' marine wildlife is represented by barracudas, sharks (nurse and hammerhead), green sea turtles, spotted eagle rays.

 Corn Islands cruise terminal